11 Strange Things That Have Been Banned in Sports

 Players can't: Take off their shirts

 This may not seem quite as strange as not being allowed to tuck it in, but still seems like an odd thing to ban outright.
 In 2003, FIFA prohibited soccer players from removing their jerseys to celebrate scoring a goal.
-This was partly because bare torsos are considered offensive among some of FIFA’s worldwide viewership, but the primary reason has to do with—you guessed it—advertising.
+This was partly because bare torsos are considered offensive among some of FIFA's worldwide viewership, but the primary reason has to do with—you guessed it—advertising.
 Some sponsors were unhappy that the cameras were showing shirtless players in lieu of their logos.
-Many viewers mourned the impending loss of eye candy, but the rule hasn’t stopped some players from shedding their shirts.
+Many viewers mourned the impending loss of eye candy, but the rule hasn't stopped some players from shedding their shirts.
+Check out these ridiculous requirements for cities that host the Super Bowl.

 Players can't: Display logos